laravel/docs/cashier-paddle.md

     $user->subscription()->resume();

 > **Warning**
 > A subscription cannot be modified while it is paused.
-If you want to swap to a different plan or update quantities you must resume the subscription first. // TODO: still applicable?
+If you want to swap to a different plan or update quantities you must resume the subscription first.

 <a name="canceling-subscriptions"></a>
 ### Canceling Subscriptions